lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

 `massiv` outperforms them all, at least in these benchmarks.
 I am usually not the kind of person to be bragging about the stuff that I've done, but the results I've seen here speak for themselves and I believe that `massiv` does deserve to be bragged about at least a little.
-It's major strong points are:
+Its major strong points are:

 * Pure Haskell implementation that relies only on GHC.
 Whenever LLVM backend is used GHC might produce even slightly faster code, but that is not a requirement.
 * Automatic parallelization on all cores by the means of a specialized work stealing scheduler.
 * When used correctly it will result in extremely efficient code.
-Its interface also makes it harder for it to be used incorrectly through the power of Haskell's type system.
+The API makes it harder for it to be used incorrectly through the power of Haskell's type system.
 * Sophisticated and parallelizable stencil computation that works equally well for all dimensions, unlike `repa` or `accelerate` with two and three dimensions respectfully.
 * Provides a fully featured interface with support for fusion and streams